aoenth/Pasteboard/README.md

 # Pasteboard

-Pasteboard is a library that changes the Pasteboard on macOS based on a function.
+Pasteboard is a Swift package for macOS applications that changes the Pasteboard on macOS based on a function.
 It only works with text-based content.

 ## Requirements
 * Swift Package Manager with Swift version 5.3 or higher